IAHR Online Short Course on Transient Flows: from Theory to Practice

 M. H. Chaudhry | Associate Dean and Distinguished Professor of Civil Engineering, University of South Carolina, USA

-Modeling of free-surface and pressurized flows » Brief Outline
+Modeling of transient free-surface-pressurized flows » Brief Outline » Play Recording

 Pilar García-Navarro | Professor in Fluid Mechanics at the Universidad Zaragoza, Spain